LearnToProgramRoanoke/Learn-Python/Zombie-House/functions.md

 myFirstFunction()
 ```

-The first fuction in the Zombie House game simply prints the rules of the game as a block of text:
+The first function in the Zombie House game simply prints the rules of the game as a block of text:

 ```python
 def showInstructions():